niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/30-persistent-object-storage-with-mountpoint-for-amazon-s3.md

 d77f9ae6-e9a8-4a3e-86bd-b72af75cbc49.jpg
 ```

 We can see the list of images matches what we uploaded to the S3 bucket earlier.
-Now lets generate a new image called `placeholder.jpg` and add it to EFS through the same Pod:
+Now let's generate a new image called `placeholder.jpg` and add it to our S3 bucket through the same Pod:

 ```bash
 $ kubectl exec --stdin $POD_1 -n ui -- bash -c 'curl -o /mountpoint-s3/placeholder.jpg https://placehold.co/600x400/jpg?text=EKS+Workshop\\nPlaceholder'